FailAcademy/learning/README.md

  echo "adp-london/*" >> .git/info/sparse-checkout # <- Edit this line with the LMS subfolder you need from this repo. git pull --depth=1 origin master
 ```
-⚠️ If you need to work on more than one LMS at the same time, create a seperate folder and repeat the steps above. ⚠️
+⚠️ Need more than one LMS? **Create a new folder** and repeat the steps above. ⚠️

 ### Submitting updates